ray-project/ray/doc/source/data/dataset.rst

 Data Loading and Preprocessing for ML Training
 ----------------------------------------------

-Ray Datasets are designed to load and preprocess data for distributed :ref:`ML training pipelines <train-docs>`.
+Use Ray Datasets to load and preprocess data for distributed :ref:`ML training pipelines <train-docs>`.
 Compared to other loading solutions, Datasets are more flexible (e.g., can express higher-quality per-epoch global shuffles) and provides `higher overall performance <https://www.anyscale.com/blog/why-third-generation-ml-platforms-are-more-performant>`__.

 Use Datasets as a last-mile bridge from storage or ETL pipeline outputs to distributed